CarolineDelva/Project-SQL-Alchemy-Caroline-Delva/README.md

 ## Project Description

-The purpose of this project is perfoming a climate analysis in Honolulu, Hawaii.
+The purpose of this project is to perform a climate analysis and data exploration for the [climate database](https://github.com/CarolineDelva/SurfUp-SQL-Alchemy-Project/tree/master/Resources) and to create a Flask API based on these queries .

 #### Climate Analysis and Exploration